ros-controls/ros2_controllers/joint_state_broadcaster/doc/userdoc.rst

        Typically one would map both values in separate interfaces in the framework.
        To visualize those data multiple JSB's and robot_state_publishers would be used to visualize both values in RViz.

-    1. A robot provides different measuring tequniques for its joint values which results in slightly different values.
+    1. A robot provides different measuring techniques for its joint values which results in slightly different values.
        Typically one would use separate interface for providing those values in the framework.
        Using multiple JSB's we could publish and show both in RViz.